google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 No Honor -- No Problem

-Barak could see that Deborah had favor in Gods eyes.
-He knew that he rather have God on his side instead of trying to secure honor of victory all on his own.
-For Barak understood that he might not have a victory against Sisera and the Jabin army of nine-hundred iron chariots if God wasn't on his side in the first place.
+Barak could see that Deborah had favor in God's eyes.
+He knew that he would rather have God on his side than try to secure the honor of victory all on his own.
+Barak understood that he might not have a victory against Sisera and the Jabin army of nine hundred iron chariots if God wasn't on his side in the first place.

-So Barak following God's orders goes out and gathers up the ten thousand men and heads towards Mount Tabor with Deborah by his side.
-They climb up on Mount Tabor and then waited on the Lord.
+So Barak, following God's orders, went out and gathered up the ten thousand men.
+He then headed towards Mount Tabor with Deborah by his side.
+They climbed up on Mount Tabor and then waited on the Lord.

-When Sisera had heard that Deborah and Barak had assemble an army at Mount Tabor, he gathered up his army of nine-hundred iron chariots and headed towards the Kishon River which was located in the valley at the bottom of Mount Tabor.
+When Sisera heard that Deborah and Barak had assembled an army at Mount Tabor, he gathered his army of nine hundred iron chariots and headed towards the Kishon River, which was located in the valley at the bottom of Mount Tabor.

 Biblical Prophets - Bible Study Online

-After Sisera and his mighty army arrived at the Kishon River.
-Deborah turns and tells Barak that the Lord had went ahead of him and that today is the day that will mark Sisera's downfall.
+After Sisera and his mighty army arrive at the Kishon River, Deborah turns and tells Barak that the Lord has gone ahead of him and that today is the day that will mark Sisera's downfall.

-Understand that the renown Jewish historian Josephus, states that at this time right before Barak engaged Sisera, that there was a mighty hail storm that was taking place.
-It was this mighty hail storm that caused Sisera, his men and the horses to be terrified and confused.
+Understand that the renowned Jewish historian Josephus states that at this time, right before Barak engaged Sisera, a mighty hail storm was taking place.
+It was this mighty hail storm that caused Sisera, his men, and the horses to be terrified and confused.

-This also caused Sisera army to be pushed back on muddied ground, which had placed their nine-hundred iron chariots at a great disadvantage against men on foot.
+This also caused the Sisera army to be pushed back on muddied ground, which placed their nine hundred iron chariots at a great disadvantage against men on foot.

 Biblical Prophets - Bible Study Online